Winford Bilingual primary school in Amsterdam offers a totally immersive, dual language education in Dutch and English.

-To formally apply for a place at Winford Bilingual Primary School please:
+To formally apply for a place at Winford Bilingual Primary School we need you to:

-Once we have received your application, you will receive an invoice for the non- refundable application fee of €550*.
-Please note that we will only process your application after your fee has been paid.
+Once we have received your application, we will send you an invoice for the application fee of €550.
+This fee is non refundable.
+We will only process your application after this fee has been paid.

 Step 3: Acceptance